 To build the lite-node, you’ll need some specific software.
 Run the following command to install the software prerequisites:

-If your processor was released later than an AMD Zen or Intel Ice Lake CPU, enable the use of SHA extensions by adding these two environment variables.
+If your processor was released later than an AMD Zen or Intel Ice Lake CPU, enable SHA extensions by adding these two environment variables.
 If in doubt, ignore this command and move on to the next section.

 The last thing we need to do to get our node setup is to build the package.
 The command you need to run depends on which network you want to connect to: